 Statements of Official Travel are paid once the trip is complete and the required forms are completed and submitted to the Accounts Payable Office.
 If any required criteria are missing, the Accounts Payable Office will return the Statement of Official Travel to the Budget Manager in hand mail with a note attached explaining the problem.
 This could delay payment a week.

-For employees traveling to a conference/meeting of a state/national organization in which the state/individual is a dues paying member, if actual expenses reimbursement will be requested, complete an In-State Actual Expenses Travel Request and submit an In-State Actual Expenses Travel Reimbursement.
+For employees traveling to a conference/meeting of a state, national or regional organization in which the state/individual is a dues paying member, if actual expenses reimbursement will be requested, complete an In-State Actual Expenses Travel Request and submit an In-State Actual Expenses Travel Reimbursement.
 If actual expenses reimbursement will not be requested, complete an In-State Actual Expenses Travel Waiver and follow regular in-state travel procedures.

 IN-STATE TRAVEL APPROVAL